EU Omnibus Q&A: What businesses need to know in 2026

 For EU-based companies, the 1,000-employee threshold includes global employees, meaning multinational firms must count their entire workforce.

-If my company passes the financial thresholds (€50M turnover or €25M balance sheet) but not the 1,000 employee threshold, do I still have to report on CSRD?
+If my company meets the €450m net turnover threshold but not the 1,000-employee threshold, do I still have to report under CSRD?

 If a company falls below the CSRD threshold but later exceeds 1,000 employees, when does reporting begin?